Reasons to Consolidate Your Packaging

 This means that, by using a single source packaging supplier, you can reduce costs through economies of scale.
 In essence, by purchasing more from a single supplier, you can realise volume discounts and often see preferential rates too.

-Soft as well as hard costs
+Considering soft as well as hard costs

 As mentioned above, you can often see the direct costs to your business falling through a stronger negotiating position, better relationship and simply by ordering higher volumes.